mdpahlovi/creative-eyes-client/README.md

 -   You can see my services.
 -   You can add service after login.
 -   You can get full viewed img after click service img.
--   You can crate new account & signin to your account.
+-   You can crate new account & Sign-in to your account.
 -   You can see review.
 -   You can add new review after login.
 -   You can edit & delete review.